mx-scissortail/zine/README.md

 # zine

-A simple state management system for building reactive user interfaces
+zine is a simple state management system for building reactive user interfaces that pairs well with React.
+It aims to be small (the source is about 3.2kb unminified), performant much easier to use than most state management systems for React.
+Using zine you can easily externalize state (i.e. pull state data out of `this.setState` and manage it independently of your components) and reactively inject updates into arbitrary locations in the hierarchy.
+See the article series [State Architecture Patterns in React: A Review](https://medium.com/@skylernelson_64801/state-architecture-patterns-in-react-a-review-df02c1e193c6) for more information.

 ## Installation